gaulatti/autostrada-frontend/README.md

 - **User Authentication**

-  - Sign in and sign out mechanisms using AWS Cognito (configured in the root and API client modules).
+  - Sign in and sign out mechanisms using AWS Cognito (configured in the root and API client modules)
-  - Utilizes hooks such as `useAuthStatus` and `useLogout` for accessing authentication status.
+  - Utilizes hooks such as `useAuthStatus` and `useLogout` for accessing authentication status

 - **Dynamic Routing**

-  - Routes are defined using React Router and include both public and private layouts.
+  - Routes are defined using React Router and include both public and private layouts
-  - The router configuration covers pages for scans, targets, and authentication.
+  - The router configuration covers pages for scans, targets, and authentication

 - **Redux State Management**

-  - Global state is managed through Redux, enhanced with Redux Saga for side effects.
+  - Global state is managed through Redux, enhanced with Redux Saga for side effects
-  - Reducers and dispatchers handle user data, teams, feature flags, and lifecycle events.
+  - Reducers and dispatchers handle user data, teams, feature flags, and lifecycle events

 - **Data Tables and Pagination**

-  - Interactive data tables are built with @tanstack/react-table.
+  - Interactive data tables are built with @tanstack/react-table
-  - Tables support sorting, pagination, and dynamic fetching via custom hooks using Axios.
+  - Tables support sorting, pagination, and dynamic fetching via custom hooks using Axios
-  - Pages for clusters, providers, projects, and URLs include data tables for detailed reporting.
+  - Pages for clusters, providers, projects, and URLs include data tables for detailed reporting

 - **Theming and UI Components**

-  - Components use Radix UI Themes combined with Tailwind CSS for a modern look and feel.
+  - Components use Radix UI Themes combined with Tailwind CSS for a modern look and feel
   - A collapsible sidebar navigation and header components are included for easy access to different functionalities.

 - **Feature Flags**